Price earns 1st regular-season save, Dodgers top Rockies 7-5

 Ryan McMahon and Garrett Hampson homered for struggling Colorado (3-10), which completed an 0-6 road trip.

 Nursing a one-run lead, the Dodgers made two errors in the sixth and the Rockies scored three times to take the lead.
-Zach McKinstry bobbled a ball in right field, allowing one run to score, and Chris Taylor’s throwing error gave Colorado another.
+Zach McKinstry bobbled a ball in right field, allowing one run to score, and shortstop Chris Taylor’s throwing error gave Colorado another.

 McMahon hit a first-pitch homer off Urías in the first inning for a 1-0 lead.
 It was McMahon’s sixth home run of the season.
 Hampson hit a solo shot in the third to make it 2-0.